Test Status

 See Playwright Test Status - Summary Table for reference of how Playwright statuses appear in Currents.

-Each test retry can be in one of the following statuses:
+Each test attempt can be in one of the following statuses:

-• passed - means that the test retry didn't encounter any error or exception while executing the test body or the associated test.beforeEach or test.afterEach hooks
+• passed - means that the test attempt didn't encounter any error or exception while executing the test body or the associated test.beforeEach or test.afterEach hooks

-• interrupted - means that the execution of a test retry was halted before it could be completed.
+• interrupted - means that the execution of a test attempt was halted before it could be completed.
 This interruption could occur due to a variety of reasons, such as:

 • Uncaught Exception.